• Skip to primary navigation

 • 4 cloves garlic peeled

-• Thai chilies to taste (I use about 35!)
+• 8 Thai chilis or to taste

 • 1 ½ tablespoons fish sauce